Find and apply for an undergraduate course with options for work placements and studying abroad.

 Education is concerned with how people develop and learn throughout their lives.
 It involves critiquing the teaching methods and environments in which we learn.

 The study of electricity and its application in modern systems and devices, underpinning most technological advances in industry and society.

-Combines the core elements of both engineering sciences.
-Learn about the design and manufacture of electrical and mechanical devices, technologies and systems.
+Learn about the design and manufacture of electrical and mechanical devices, technologies and systems by combining the core elements of both engineering sciences.

 Mechanical engineering combines mathematics and scientific analysis with creative thinking to design and manufacture machines, technologies and systems.

-Social and policy sciences seek to understand how we're shaped by organisations around us.
-Explore if the foundations of society could be organised differently.
+Social and policy sciences seek to understand how we’re shaped by organisations around us by exploring if the foundations of society could be organised differently.

-The study of modern sport explores the impact of sport, exercise and health on modern society and how the body works and responds to physical activity.
+The study of sport explores the impact of sport, exercise and health on individuals and society.